edumco/jenkins-examples/examples/classic/readme.md

-# Classic Jenkins Instalation
+# Classic Jenkins Installation

-A machine or VM with the native Jenkins instalation and all tools necessary for build and test projects.
+A machine or VM with the native Jenkins installation and all tools necessary for build and test projects.

 ## Pros